DR KAVITHA DORAIRAJ

 Kavi was motivated to become a psychologist when, as a research assistant at Duke-NUS, she met a young person with prodromal signs of psychosis; however, she felt helpless not being equipped to assist in improving the youth’s emotional wellbeing.
 To this day, it is this motivation to empower and assist clients in managing their emotional wellbeing that informs her practice.
 She believes the therapeutic relationship involves both the psychologist and the client undertaking active roles to effect positive change.

 Kavi has worked with inpatients and outpatients in private and public hospitals, as well as community mental health in Perth and Melbourne.
 She is experienced in conducting individual and group therapy for youth, adults, and older adults.
 She has worked in several Dialectical Behaviour Therapy (DBT) Programs and has experience in treating complex presentations involving Borderline Personality Disorder, emotional dysregulation, self-harm, suicidal ideation, impulsive behaviours, and interpersonal difficulties.
-Further to DBT, she is experienced in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-based therapies and motivational interviewing.
+Further to DBT, she is a qualified Gottman Method Couples Therapist, has experience in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-based therapies and motivational interviewing.
 Kavi also has experience in the delivery of professional development and staff training within the mental health setting.

 Kavi works with clients experiencing a range of difficulties, including anxiety; depression; panic attacks and disorders; social anxiety; specific phobias; emotional dysregulation; borderline personality disorder; relationship difficulties; anger management difficulties; stress and burnout; grief and loss; obsessive-compulsive disorder; addictions; self-harm; binge-eating disorder; weight management difficulties; perfectionism and adjustment difficulties.
 She also works with clients who may not have a psychological disorder but are seeking to invest in themselves and build a purposeful life.
 Kavi is also passionate about developing trainee and early-career clinical psychologists by providing clinical supervision.